Xin-Zhou-smu/PatchNet/deeplearning/README.md

 ## Data & Pretrained models:

-Please following the link below to download the data and pretrained models of our paper.
+Please follow the link below to download the data and pretrained models of our paper.

 - https://drive.google.com/drive/folders/1vO4eF4tma94tsBljLMvVXdG2K4sKOC3s?usp=sharing

-After downloading, simply copy the data and model folders to PatchNet folder.
+After downloading, simply copy the data and model folders to deeplearning folder.